Best Portable Air Conditioner UK 2026: Tested & Compared

 19–30 dBWhisper / rustling leavesSplit system indoor unit (not portable)

-42–47 dBQuiet fridge / libraryDe'Longhi EL112 on low, Inventor Chilly on low
+42–47 dBQuiet fridge / libraryDe'Longhi EL112 on low

 For context, the British Standard BS 8233 recommends a maximum of 30 dB for bedrooms at night.
 Even the quietest portable AC (46 dB) exceeds this.
-Most people adapt to the consistent hum within a few nights — it's the compressor cycling on and off that's more disruptive than the steady noise.
+Most people adapt to the consistent hum within a few nights.
+It's the compressor cycling on and off that's more disruptive than the steady noise.

 Tips for sleeping:

-• Use sleep mode — it runs the compressor slower and dims the display
+• Use sleep mode: it runs the compressor slower and dims the display

 • Place the unit on carpet or a rubber mat to reduce vibration